elarabyelaidy19/basecs/CS61B/Notes/Week 06.md

 Instead of using random number to represent the index of sets, we could let each entry to be its parent, which results in a tree-like shape.

+To connect two items
+* Find the root of the two items.
-To connect two items, simply change the root of one item to the root of another item.
+* simply change the root of one item to the root of another item.

 However, this method is still slow since the tree might be quite tall and the cost of the worst case is proportional to the height.